hiradhosseini/hiradhosseini/README.md

 <h1 align="center">Hi 👋, I'm Hirad!</h1>
-<h3 align="center">A passionate undergraduate interested in AI/ML applications to healthcare and bioinformatics</h3>
+<h3 align="center">A passionate undergraduate interested in AI/ML applications to the geosciences and bioinformatics</h3>

 - 👨‍💻 All of my projects are available at [hiradhosseini.com](hiradhosseini.com)